Fleas in Spain: Pet Owner's Guide to Identification

 Treatment usually involves a single visit of 1-2 hours, with instructions to vacate the property (with pets) for 2-4 hours after treatment.
 You’ll need to vacuum thoroughly 24-48 hours after the professional visit to activate any remaining pupae.

-Sand Fleas on Spanish Beaches
+Are There Sand Fleas on Spanish Beaches?

 This topic generates enormous confusion among expats, so let’s clarify it properly.

-What People Call “Sand Fleas”
+What Are “Sand Fleas” Really?

 The term “sand flea” is used loosely to describe several completely different organisms, and the distinction matters.